29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 11 Jobs That Involve Working Directly With Cannabis

-Cannabis Jobs Do you like the thought of getting paid to work with legal weed?
+Male scientist using a microscope in a laboratory with colleagues in the background.
+Do you like the thought of getting paid to work with legal weed?
 Jobs in this category let you be around some form of cannabis every day.
 Your direct, hands-on work can help this revolutionary industry keep moving forward.
 And since most of today's marijuana businesses are still relatively young, you may be able to get quick promotions.
 (Some workers in the industry have reported advancing from entry-level roles to supervisory or managerial positions within three years or less.)

 A few of these careers require very specific skill sets and high-end credentials.
 Others can be started with little or no experience.
 Regardless, you may need to obtain a special state license, permit, or badge that lets you work with marijuana or its derivatives, so be sure to check the requirements in your particular state.
 Keep in mind that medical marijuana (MMJ) jobs sometimes have stricter licensing requirements than jobs that only involve recreational cannabis.

-1. Master Extractor
+1. Master Cannabis Extractor

-2. Master Grower
+2. Master Cannabis Grower

 3. Marijuana Tester or Quality-Control Inspector

 This kind of cannabis professional helps ensure that marijuana products comply with health, safety, and potency standards.
 They can work for cannabis companies or government departments or agencies.
 In some cases, they may help inspect and enforce marijuana cultivation laws and regulations (including those that apply to the use of pesticides).
-You may need a PhD in a related scientific field such as biology, agronomy, chemistry, or entomology in order to get a marijuana tester job like this.

 4. Edibles Chef

 People who've had culinary arts training can pursue this avenue of marijuana employment.
-Companies that produce edible cannabis products need skilled chefs and pastry artists to develop, create, and help oversee the production of various food items.
+Companies that produce edible cannabis products need skilled chefs and baking and pastry artists to develop, create, and help oversee the production of various food items.
 Marijuana or marijuana extracts can be infused into candies, chocolates, baked treats, soda, coffee, tea, and all kinds of other edible products at very precise doses.

-5. Dispensary Manager
+5. Cannabis Dispensary Manager

-6. Extraction Technician
+6. Marijuana Extraction Technician

 7. Budtender

 Are you a people person?
 Budtender jobs involve helping dispensary customers choose the best strains of cannabis for their particular needs.
 It's a role that requires good listening, sales, and customer service skills.
-It also requires knowing the differences between sativa, indica, and hybrid strains and understanding how different levels or combinations of THC and CBD might affect someone.
-Like fine wine, different strains of Mary Jane also have their own flavor and aroma profiles.
+It also requires knowing the differences between Sativa, Indica, and hybrid strains and understanding how different levels or combinations of THC and CBD might affect someone.
+Like fine wine, different strains of marijuana also have their own flavor and aroma profiles.
 So, in some respects, the job can be similar to bartending or being a sommelier.
 That's why people who regularly purchase medical or recreational marijuana from licensed dispensaries often develop a friendly rapport with their budtenders.
 In addition to good hourly wages, a lot of budtenders earn tips.

-8. Dispensary Receptionist or Cashier
+8. Marijuana Dispensary Receptionist or Cashier

 9. Marijuana Courier

-10. Trimmer, Harvester, or Cultivator
+10. Cannabis Trimmer, Harvester, or Cultivator

 Weed-trimming jobs are probably the most common entry-level opportunities in the cannabis industry.
 They involve removing buds from the stems of harvested marijuana plants and trimming off the largest leaves on those buds so that they have good visual appeal.
 This job requires speed, precision, and a careful approach that minimizes waste.
 Trimmed buds get sorted, weighed, and dried in preparation for sale at dispensaries.
 Bud-trimming positions have become the most popular marijuana jobs in Colorado (and some other states) for people who might otherwise work as lower-paid cooks or dishwashers in the restaurant industry.